plone/guillotina/docs/source/developer/debugging.md

 On startup, you can also provide the environment variable `GDEBUG=true`.
 This will provide detailed query statistics with the `X-Debug:1`.

+Additionally, you can provide `GDEBUG_SUBSCRIBERS` to get detailed timings logged for event subscribers.

 ## aiomonitor